terradeda/Communication-Web-Script---VBA/README.md

       One which gathers daily summaries of network communications between collectors and repeaters

   2) Import the VBA modules and userforms into an excel file.
+To do this you need to launch the VBA editor(alt+F11).
-The VBA modules include:
+     The VBA modules to import are:

       CollectorRepeaterAssociations - The GUI which acts as an interface and manages the import of data into a spreadsheet

       ExportKML - The module responsible for writing the KML file from the data gathered by the SQL Scripts

-      PleaseWait - A Userform which displays a "Please Wait" while the KML file is being written

   3) Run the 'CollectorRepeaterAssociations' script, this launches the user interface seen below...